LDubya/OpenKeyNav/README.md

 The UMD build exposes `OpenKeyNav` as a browser global.
 Update the version pin deliberately when adopting a newer release.

-### First interaction
+### Preview the keyboard-user experience

+After adding and initializing OpenKeyNav, use these steps to test the experience keyboard users receive.
 With focus outside an editable field:

 1. If OpenKeyNav shortcuts are off, press `Shift+o` to turn them on.
 2. Press `k` to enter Click Mode.